QianfengClarkShen/libfpga/README.md

-# libmpsoc
+# libfpga
-Python library for MPSOC devices running Linux
+Python3 library for operating DMA and register manipualtion on Xilinx FPGAs